ironhack-rmt-materials/wd-lesson-guide-and-resources/extra - further topics/extra - typescript.md

     ```json
     {
         "compilerOptions": {
-            "target": "ES2017",
-            "watch": true, //listen for changes
+            "target": "ES5", //compile to ES5, to ensure compatibility for old browsers
         }
     }
     ```

+- run with `tsc`

-- run with `tsc` (will listen for changes in current directory)
+- run with `tsc --watch` (will listen for changes in current directory)

+## Types

 - 2 ways to define types: Implicit & Explicit